synw/django-mqueue/docs/usage/hooks.rst

 Available hooks
 ---------------

-**Postgresql**: a Go program that records the events in postgresql database
+**Postgresql**: a Go program that records the events in a postgresql database **Influxdb**: a Go program that records the events in an influxdb database

 Usage
 -----